Alzheimer’s Linked to Diet and Exercise

 Ohara T, Doi Y, Ninomiya T, Hirakawa Y, Hata J, Iwaki T, Kanba S, Kiyohara Y. Glucose tolerance status and risk of dementia in the community: The Hisayama Study.
 Neurology.
 2011 Sep 20;77(12):1126-34.

 Andrews RC, Cooper AR, Montgomery AA, Norcross AJ, Peters TJ, Sharp DJ, Jackson N, Fitzsimons K, Bright J, Coulman K, England CY, Gorton J, McLenaghan A, Paxton E, Polet A, Thompson C, Dayan CM.
-Diet or diet plus physical activity versus usual care in patients with newly diagnosed type 2 diabetes: the Early ACTID randomised controlled trial.
+Diet or diet plus physical activity for type 2 diabetes: the Early ACTID randomised controlled trial.
 Lancet.
 2011 Jul 9;378(9786):129-39.